 Form and posture – There are certain ways of exercising on a treadmill that can cause muscle aches and stiffness.
 You need to look ahead and stay upright in the shoulders, back and arms.
 Don’t hold onto the hand rails and relax as you exercise.
 Also breath as you need to and if you can follow all that, you’ll suffer far less negative effects.

 Emergency stop key – This is the one that reduces the most accidents and injuries.
+And you don’t want to get injured on your treadmill.
 Many people don’t use it but it only takes a second to clip it onto your clothing.
 The stop key can prevent many burns that people get from falling off a treadmill and it still moving while you lay on it.
 It’s a vital part of the machine’s safety feature and worth using.

 Incline and decline – The incline is a good and popular feature of a treadmill.
 However, it should be used sparingly, it’s not natural to run up a hill for a long period and you shouldn’t do it on a treadmill either.
 It’s bad for your knees and joints.
 It’s perfectly fine to walk on an incline.
 The same is true of a decline which is very bad for the knees.

 There’s no getting away from the fact that exercising is very good for our health in many ways.
 We benefit physically and mentally and those benefits get better the more often we do it.
 A doctor has said that if regular exercise were a pill, it would be the most commonly prescribed medicine in the world and be called a miracle cure.
 Here are the good effects: